Creating an account

 Note: If you don't have any list and would like to start filling a spreadsheet from scratch, please follow this link (Google Sheets) and come back to this page when you have a Google Spreadsheet created.

 First, because we want to stay organized with our prospects, and want to use automation, we'll create a group (this will serve us later).

 You can name the group anything you would like.
 Most users use groups to define audience or source of prospects.
 E.g. Marketing Directors - LinkedIn

-Then, on the prospect list page (see in the navigation panel on the left), click on "Import Some"
+Then, on the prospect list page (see in the navigation panel on the left), click on "Action" -> "Import Prospects".

 This will bring you to the next page, where you can select one of your Google Spreadsheets.
-Select one and click on "Next"
+Select one and click "Next".

-Then all you need is to wait until import is completed.
+Then all you need is to wait until the import is completed.

 Once done, refresh the page and see your prospects freshly imported.